LU Open Science Days 2024 – program

 16.30 – Poster mingleand reception.

 The program committee invites PhD students, researchers and support staff to present their experiences of engaging in open science at the poster exhibition.
-Exhibitors include Swedish National Data Service who will present their upcoming national portal for reserach data, Researchdata.se, and the newly established unit for research data support E-infra.
+Exhibitors include Swedish National Data Service who will present their upcoming national portal for research data, Researchdata.se, and the newly established unit for research data support Research Data Office.
+Updated information about poster and exhibitors is available here.

 Wednesday 20th November